 - Participate in one of the ICD events listed on our site here.

-- Wear something cheetah print and wish everyone you meet a very “Happy International Cheetah Day!”.
+- Wish everyone you meet a very “Happy International Cheetah Day!”.

 - Get yourself a Save The Cheetah International Cheetah Day shirt from our Bonfire fundraising campaign.

-- For teachers, parents, and zoos part 2!
-Download our Conservation Passport designed by CCF Namibia’s education staff.
-When you finish print out your Certificate of Cheetah Achievement!
+- Download the Conservation Passport.
+When you finish the activities print out your very own Certificate of Cheetah Achievement!

 - Join the conversation on Twitter by using hashtags #Loud4Cheetahs, #SaveTheCheetah, & #IntlCheetahDay.
 Use our Tweet Sheet to send tweets simply and easily.
 Just log in to your Twitter account and then open the Tweet Sheet.
-Click the TWEET button to the left to instantly post to your Twitter page.
+Click the TWEET button to instantly post to your Twitter page.

-- Watch and share this special International Cheetah Day video message from Jeff Corwin.
+- Watch and share this special International Cheetah Day video message from Richard Wiese.

 - Visit the places where cheetahs live.
 Visit a zoo on December 4th or make a plan to visit Africa (many conservation organizations gladly accept volunteers and interns).
 There are conservation organizations working in research facilities, around the world and in the field, to help save the cheetah.
 They need YOUR help, so please consider making a donation to one of the organizations that is making a difference TODAY!

 And remember ……the cheetah needs your help not just on December 4th, but every day of the year!

 The world’s fastest land animal is racing against extinction.
 Help us win the race!

 Percent of Cheetahs We've Lost Over the Past 100 years